Home > Disability Inclusion > Accessible Social Media > Alt text vs Image Descriptions (Untangling The Differences)

 People with visual disabilities use assistive tools and programs (like screen readers, magnification, enlarging font size, and text-to-voice) to access your digital content.

 This means they need clear, concise image summaries, and that’s where alt text and image descriptions come in.
+They bring your visuals to life.

 But that’s not all.